Skip to main content Skip to search Skip to main navigation

 A 12" radius ebony fretboard with rounded fretboard edges and 22 medium jumbo frets rests on a maple neck with the familiar standard "U" profile for fluid, easy playing, while luminlay side dots for ensure precise gripping in low light conditions.
 The Bigsby vibrato tailpiece B6GP and the Adjusto-Matic bridge, in combination with the Graph Tech TUSQ XL saddle, ensure maximum tuning stability.
 The string-through Bigsby tailpiece allows for quicker and easier string changes and offers a better vibration transmission for more sustain.

-• Technology: Hollow body
+• Technology: Hollow Body

-• Body shape: Jazz model
+• Body shape: Jazz Shape

-• Top: Maple, laminated
+• Top: Laminated Maple

 • Neck: Maple

-• Neck profile: Standard U
+• Neck Profile: Standard U

 • Fretboard: Ebony